Faculty Experts Helping news media find the right expert source

 - Richard Gutkind, Associate Professor and Director of the Graduate Program, Education.
 He spent 35 years working in Pittsburgh Public Schools, including serving as a principal and executive director for curriculum and instruction.

 - Jessica McCort, Assistant Professor of Composition.
-Her areas of expertise include American women authors, children’s literature, horror and the Gothic in children’s literature, and fairy tales.
+Her areas of expertise include American women authors, children’s literature, horror and the Gothic in children’s literature, fairy tales, and composition and rhetoric.

 - Robert McInerney, Associate Professor of Psychology.
 Holds an M.A. and Ph.D. in clinical psychology.
 He also is lead analyst, supervisor of research and community practicum coordinator with Operation Safety Net, a Pittsburgh-based street medicine program.